🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Electrical Conductivity

-Current density $\mathbf{J}$ is:
+The current density $\mathbf{J}$ is:

 $$ \mathbf{J} = -ne\mathbf{v} = \frac{ne^2\tau}{m^*}\mathbf{E} = \sigma \mathbf{E} $$

-Therefore, electrical conductivity is:
+Therefore, the electrical conductivity is:

 $$ \sigma = \frac{ne^2\tau}{m^*} $$

-Relationship with mobility $\mu$:
+Relationship with the mobility $\mu$:

 $$ \mu = \frac{e\tau}{m^*}, \quad \sigma = ne\mu $$